zaki5m/ocaml-data-structure/.github/pull_request_template.md

 - [ ] Integration tests pass
 - [ ] Manual testing completed

+## AI Review

+This PR will automatically trigger a GitHub Copilot review focusing on:
+- Data structure implementation correctness
+- Algorithm efficiency and complexity analysis
+- Test coverage and edge cases
+- OCaml best practices and code style

 ## Checklist:

 - [ ] My code follows the style guidelines of this project